dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/recognized-text-lines-result.md

 ### getErrorMessage

-Gets the error message of the recognition result, if an error occurred.
+Get the error message of this result should something go wrong.

 ```java
 String getErrorMessage();